-One new change I made is refinishing the wood top on my kitchen table.
-Some of you noticed and commented about it after seeing it in my Easter post.
+One new change I made to my kitchen is refinishing the wood top on my kitchen table.
+Stripping furniture can seem scary, but it is quite easy and can be done in an afternoon.
+Some of you noticed the table and commented about it after seeing it in my Easter post.
 Today, I am officially unveiling it for you.
 I wanted the table top to resemble the salvaged pine tables that keep popping into my Pinterest boards.

 The beautiful day made me want to set the table for dinner to enhance its new lighter look.
 To help bring on the Spring vibe into the house, I bought some pale green hydrangeas and then went in search of some vintage napkins that I knew I had stashed somewhere.
 I found them – and even pressed them – you know I am in a happy mood if I pressed napkins.
 I found them years ago at a yard sale.
 I call them my Bonwit Teller napkins because they remind me of one of my favorite stores I used to love to browse in.